10+ Best Places To Visit In Ho Chi Minh City Vietnam

 It will be a great regret if you visit Saigon and miss Ben Thanh market.

 The market has a history dating from the early 17th century.
-It was located near the Saigon River and was a famous place for small traders.
+It was located near the Saigon River and was famous for small traders.

 During the French war, the Ben Thanh market was located on the banks of the Ben Nghe River and was used to serve visitors and soldiers in the city.
 Therefore, the market gained its name as Ben Thanh Market.